fastos/fastsocket/README.md

 Fastsocket without changing their codes.

-Currently Fastsocket is implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.
-According to our evaluations, Fastsocket increases throughput of Nginx and Haproxy(measured by connections per second) by **290%** and **620%** on a 24-core machine, compared to the base CentOS-6.5 kernel.
+Currently Fastsocket is implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5 which is the latest version of redhat EL6, since CentOS-6.5 is our major production environment system.
+According to our evaluations, Fastsocket increases throughput of Nginx and HAProxy(measured by connections per second) by **290%** and **620%** on a 24-core machine, compared to the base CentOS-6.5 kernel.

 Moreover, Fastsocket can further exploit more from the hardware:

 - With Fastsocket, Hyper-Threading can make an extra **20%** performance increase.
-- With Fastsocket, NIC that support Flow-Director(like Intel 82599) can increase the throughput by **15%** if the server works as a proxy(like Haproxy).
+- With Fastsocket, NIC that support Flow-Director(like Intel 82599) can increase the throughput by **15%** if the server works as a proxy(like HAProxy).

-Fastsocket has already been deployed in the SINA production environment and is used with Haproxy to provide HTTP proxy service.
-More details are in the [Evaluation](#online-evaluation).
+Fastsocket (V1.0) has already been deployed in the SINA production environment.
+Fastsocket is used with HAProxy to provide HTTP load balance service and has been running stably since March 2014 More details are in the [Evaluation](#online-evaluation).

 Fastsocket is released under GPLv2 and we promise that we would never ask for any